deltachat/deltachat-pages/en/index.md

 <img src="../assets/logos/delta-chat.svg" width="160" style="float: left; margin: 20px;" />

-**Delta Chat is like Telegram or Whatsapp but without the tracking or central control.**
+**Delta Chat is easy to use as Telegram or Whatsapp but without the tracking or central control.**
 Check out our [GDPR compliancy statement](gdpr).

-**Chat with anyone if you know their e-mail address, no need for them to install DeltaChat!**
+**Chat with anyone if you know their e-mail address, even they are not (yet) using Delta Chat!**
 All you need is a standard e-mail account login.

-**Delta Chat doesn't have their own servers** but uses the most massive and diverse open messaging system ever: the existing e-mail server network.
+**Delta Chat doesn't make you use their own servers**, it uses the most massive and diverse, federated open messaging system ever: the existing e-mail server network.